How To Bid a Plumbing Job and Win More Without Cutting Prices

 So what do you do?
 You fix the bidding process.

-Many plumbers struggle with underbidding, taking on the wrong projects, or overlooking key costs.
+Many plumbing businesses struggle with underbidding, taking on the wrong projects, or overlooking key costs.
 But with the right approach, you can avoid these problems altogether.
 Follow these four steps to protect your profits and focus on the jobs that fit.

 “Because it’s there” might be a good reason for climbing Mount Everest, but not for bidding on plumbing jobs.
 With TopBuilder’s CRM and ContractorBI, you can quickly spot which bids are worth your time and which ones are guaranteed time-wasters.
 See a general contractor’s bidding history, track win-loss trends, and prioritize the right opportunities with the bid scoring dashboard.